DmLam/GrammarEdit/README.md

 Building
 ============

-Built with CodeGear Delphi 2007
+The project is built with CodeGear Delphi 2007
 Uses SynEdit components from https://github.com/SynEdit/SynEdit